 Concerning the toponym (Haut)-Bécherel stemming from the Old Frisian word beki (Bourgès 2010), it must be noted that the Old Norwegian word bec for ‘small river or rivulet’ might also be its origin (García Losquiño 2018).

-Note 2 – We noticed, the history of Brittany is marbled with kings and overlords, like king John and lord Corsold, coming from oversees and establishing new kingdoms and new laws.
+Note 2 — We noticed, the history of Brittany is marbled with kings and overlords, like King John and lord Corsold, coming from oversees and establishing new kingdoms and new laws.
 This is very comparable with the social memories existing in medieval Frisia and in Anglo-Saxon England.
-Read our post We’ll drive our ships to new land.
+See our blog post We’ll Drive Our Ships to New Land.

 Another similarity in the former oral tradition between Frisia and Brittany is towns being drowned in the sea as punishment for mocking God and the Gospel.
-Most notably the town of Rungholt in Nordfriesland.
+Most notably the town of Rungholt in the region of Nordfriesland.
 Brittany, has the exact same stories to tell.
 About splendid cities that disappeared into the waves.
-Like Rungholt, the Breton city Ker-Is was left intact and merely covered by the sea.
+Like the town of Rungholt, the Breton city of Ker-Is was left intact and merely covered by the sea.
 Other drowned, rich Breton cities are Tolente, Nasado, Herbauges, and the city at the dunes of Saint Efflam.
 Sagas concerning the latter speak of a preserved city under water, including church tower bells.
-Sounds familiar?
-Read our post How a town drowned overnight.
+Sounds familiar from the Frisian sagas?
+See, for example, our blog post How a Town Drowned Overnight.
+The Case of Rungholt.

 Finally, the theme of living as slave under the yoke of an invading tribe, is recognizable in both the Breton as the Frisian sagas.
-Whereas the Bretons lived as slave under the rule of cruel Frisian raiders from the north, the Frisians lived as slave under the rule of the Danish raiders from the north.
-Check our post With a Noose through the Norsemen’s Door.
+Whereas the Bretons lived as slave under the rule of cruel Frisian raiders from the north, the Frisians lived as slave under the rule of the Danish raiders from — also — the north.
+See our blog post With a Noose Through the Norsemen’s Door.

 Suggested music